antenor-z/natural-to-sql/README.md

 ```
 pip install openai
 ```
+2. Ask me (Antenor) for the key

-2. Create a file called `load-env` with the OpenAI key
+3. Create a file called `load-env` with the OpenAI key

 ```
 export OPENAI_API_KEY='key'
 ```

-3. Set the environment variable
+4. Set the environment variable

 ```
 source load-env